rickkdotnet/sqm-scripts-nss/README.md

 * sqm-scripts package
 * luci-app-sqm package (for configuration from the GUI)

-## Installation
+## Manual Installation

-* Install the package or just copy the nss.qos and nss.qos.help files to /usr/lib/sqm on your router
+* Just copy the nss.qos and nss.qos.help files to /usr/lib/sqm on your router
 * Go to Network -> SQM QoS in luci
 * Add a a queue or change your existing one
 * Select your physical uplink interface (usually eth0)